Igbo music: Today

-Though Igbo music remains very traditional, it has undergone some changes in old times.
-In the 60’s and 70’s a new genre of music was born called Igbo highlife.
+Though Igbo music remains very traditional, it has undergone some changes in old time.
+In the 60's and 70's, a new genre of music was born called Igbo highlife.
 This was a fusion of traditional Igbo music and Western African highlife.
 Igbo highlife and other Igbo rhythm heavily influenced Latin American music.

 Notable Igbo musicians

 Some popular Igbo musicians past and present include: Sir Warrior (Head of Highlife), Oliver de Coque (King of Highlife), Celestine Ukwu, Onyeka Onwenu, Chief Stephen Osita Osadebe, Bright Chimezie (Duke of Highlife), Nico Mbarga, Oriental Brothers (Stars of Music), onyeoma tochukwu, Faze, umu obiligbo.
 For more examples, see List of Igbo people.

 Some examples of Igbo rappers include Ugoccie, Phyno, Jeriq.